naskio/mergeui/README.md

 the [Hugging Face Hub](https://huggingface.co/models?other=merge&sort=trending).
 It is particularly focused on models that have been merged using [MergeKit](https://github.com/arcee-ai/mergekit).

-## Contributing

-MergeUI is a new project, and any contribution would make a difference!
-Whether you find a bug, have valuable feedback or suggestions, or simply want to get involved, we would love to hear from you!

----

 # Development

 ## Requirements